Generalized Gumbel-Softmax Gradient Estimator for Generic Discrete Random Variables: Hyper-Parameters Variations of GenGS

+Figure \ref{fig_graph_concept} illustrates the full steps of the \textsc{GenGS} trick, and Algorithm \ref{algorithm_pmf} shows the alternative sampling process of \textsc{GenGS}.
+Figure \ref{fig_approximation} describes how the \textsc{GenGS} trick approximates the original distribution by adjusting the temperature and the truncation range.
+The following are the hyper-parameter and the variations of the proposed \textsc{GenGS}.

-The assumption of Theorem \ref{theorem_tgs_tgm} that $\text{GS} (\pi,\tau) \rightarrow \text{GM} (\pi)$ as $\tau \rightarrow 0$ has not proven mathematically in the literature where it was originally suggested \citep{Jang17,Maddison17}.
-Instead, the authors empirically show that $\text{GS} (\pi,\tau)$ eventually becomes $\text{GM} (\pi)$ as $\tau$ goes near zero.
-Figure \ref{fig_grid_of_poisson} illustrates the approximated Poisson distribution with the truncation level, $n$, and the Gumbel-Softmax temperature, $\tau$.
-We can observe that the approximation becomes closer to the original distribution as we increase $n$.
-However, the increment of $n$ is technically limited due to the finite neural network output for the inference.
-Additionally, the decrement of $\tau$ results in the closer Poisson distribution.
-When we recall that the relaxed one-hot vector $x(\tau) = \texttt{softmax} \big( \frac{\log \pi + g}{\tau} \big)$, the initially small $\tau$ leads to high variance of gradients, which becomes problematic at the learning stage on $\pi$.
-Therefore, the annealing of $\tau$ from a large value to a small one is necessary to provide a learning chance of $\pi$.
-Having said that, the annealing process will take the learning time, so the decrement of $\tau$ will be limited by a time budget.
-Figure \ref{fig_concept} illustrates how proposed $\textsc{GenGS} (\pi,\tau)$ gets closer to original distribution $\text{D} (\lambda)$ by the choice of the truncation level and the temperature.
+\paragraph{Temperature} Since \textsc{GenGS} utilizes the GS, \textsc{GenGS} inherits the temperature as a hyper-parameter.
+The decrement of temperature $\tau$ from results in the closer distribution to the original distribution.
+However, the initially small $\tau$ leads to high bias and variance of gradients, which becomes problematic at the learning stage on $\pi$.
+Hence, the annealing of $\tau$ from a large value to a small value is necessary to provide a learning chance of $\pi$.